chellej80/Embarr-Equestrian-Trivia/README.md

 - The 'Next' button only appears once a question has been answered.
 - The Restart button only appears for the end quiz.

+### Bugs

+In my testing I discovered a couple of bugs that I fixed:

+1. The score was incrementing on navigation through the quiz questions - this was resolved by using an if statment within the funtion onOptionClick so that the score would only increment if the answer was 'correct'.
+2. The score was incrementing if the user clicked the correct answer button multiple times - this was resolved by removing the 'click' event listner ability once the user had made their selection.

+There are now no known unfixed bugs to report.
 ### Content

 I reviewed all content on the site for: